 Advantages of Mohs Surgery

-- Mohs Surgery offers the highest cure rate—up to 99% for a skin cancer that has not been treated and up to 94% for a skin cancer that recurs after previous treatment.
+- Mohs Surgery offers the highest cure rate—up to 99% for skin cancer that has not been treated and up to 94% for skin cancer that recurs after previous treatment.

 What to expect during Mohs Surgery

-The procedure is done in stages and all in one visit.
-After removing a layer of tissue, the surgeon examines it under a microscope in an on-site lab.
-If any cancer cells remain, the surgeon will know the exact area where they are and will remove another layer of tissue from that exact location.
-This technique saves as much healthy tissue as possible.
-The doctor will repeat this process until no cancer cells remain.
+The Mohs surgery is completed in stages during a single visit.
+It begins with removing a layer of tissue, then the surgeon examines the tissue under a microscope in our on-site lab.
+Utilizing the on-site lab allows our surgeons to address any cancer cells remaining.
+This provides the surgeon with the exact area where to locate the cancerous cells and remove an additional layer of tissue from that specific location.
+This technique saves as much healthy tissue as possible and improves patient recovery.
+The doctor repeats this process until no cancer cells remain.